Skip to Main Content

 This happens because physical preparation and technical preparation are not enough to ensure that our performance is at the level we can expect.
 Numerous other typically mental factors enter the field.
 Several obstacles also come into play that prevent the athlete from reaching the so -called Peak Performance, that is, the optimal performance.

 The most common of these obstacles is the fear of failure.
-The great fear of the athlete who suffers the fear of failure is that defeat calls his identity.
-In practice: if I lose, I worth less as a person .
+The greatest fear of the athlete who suffers from the fear of failure is that defeat will define their identity.
+In essence, if I lose, I'm less valuable as a person.

 How to counter the fear of failure?

-A suggestion to reduce the impact of this fear on our performance is to work on the definition of our goals.
-Specifically: focusing on performance goals will be decidedly more useful than not paying our attention exclusively on the result objective.
-In tennis, for example, instead of focusing on winning the game it will be more functional to convey my energies on always trying to force the first service ball.
-Rather than putting the focus on the victory of the tournament it will be more productive to define a strategy that allows me to play every point with constant intensity.
+One tip for reducing the impact of this fear on our performance is to work on defining our goals.
+Specifically, focusing on performance goals will be much more useful than focusing exclusively on the result.
+In tennis, for example, instead of focusing on winning the match, it will be more effective to focus my energy on always trying to force the first serve.
+Rather than focusing on winning the tournament, it will be more productive to develop a strategy that allows me to play every point with consistent intensity.

-The goal of performance, being under my complete control, allows me to download the pressure and manage stress in a better way.
-This is because the result is not under my control, and judging ourselves on the basis of conditions that depend on external factors is not a good idea.
+The performance goal, being under my complete control, allows me to release pressure and manage stress better.
+This is because the outcome is not under my control, and judging ourselves based on conditions that depend on external factors is not a good idea.

-This leads us to the second suggestion.
-To counteract the fear of failure, it is extremely useful to learn to direct our focus on the aspects on which we can have influence .
-If, for example, during my ultra-marathon could rain, worrying about the climate (which I cannot control) would be a waste of energy.
-It will be definitely more useful to make sure I have adequate technical clothing with me (which I can check).
-In this way I will be able to leave for my race knowing that in case of rain I will have done what was in my possibilities.
-Also in this case we can download the pressure and reduce the level of stress.
+This brings us to the second tip.
+To counteract the fear of failure, it's extremely helpful to learn to direct our focus on the aspects we can influence.
+For example, if it might rain during my ultramarathon, worrying about the weather (which I can't control) would be a waste of energy.
+It will be much more helpful to make sure I have the right technical clothing with me (which I can control).
+This way, I can start my race knowing that if it rains, I'll have done everything I could.
+This, too, can release pressure and reduce stress.

 The risks of the car-evaluation

-Evaluate ourselves exclusively on the basis of the results we get, sooner or later, will lead us to doubt our skills and seriously question ourselves.
-It is of fundamental importance, when we evaluate ourselves, mainly consider factors such as the commitment made and our degree of improvement regardless of the results we achieve.
+Evaluating ourselves solely on the basis of our results will, sooner or later, lead us to doubt our abilities and seriously question ourselves.
+It is crucial, when evaluating ourselves, to primarily consider factors such as our effort and our degree of improvement, regardless of our results.

 Can you happen not to bring home the result and have put a great performance in the field?
 Of course yes!
 Here in cases like these it will be more functional to evaluate us mainly on the basis of our performance and not on the fact that the desired result has not arrived.